Kyle Kirkwood

 Kyle MacLean Kirkwood (born October 19, 1998) is an American auto racing driver.
-He is the currently set to drive the No. 27 for Andretti Autosport in the 2023 NTT IndyCar Series.
-He formerly drove the AJ Foyt Racing No. 14 entry during the 2022 NTT IndyCar Series.
+He competes in the IndyCar Series, driving the No. 27 Dallara-Honda for Andretti Global.
+He is a two-time victor of the Grand Prix of Long Beach, winning in 2023 and 2025.

 Career

 Karting

 Born in Jupiter, Kirkwood began karting at a young age, often competing alongside fellow Jupiter native Oliver Askew.
 Throughout his karting career, he amassed multiple titles, including the AM Engines Formula Tag Junior championship in 2012, the SKUSA SuperNationals XVII - S5 Junior championship in 2013 and back-to-back wins at the Florida Winter Tour in 2015 and 2016.

 Lower formula

 In 2015, Kirkwood made his single-seater debut in the F1600 Championship with Chastain Motorsports.
 There he took victory in the season opener at Road Atlanta and contested a further six rounds to finish sixteenth.

 Following his performance in Formula 4 United States, Kirkwood returned to the Formula Ford scene in 2016 to represent Team USA in the Formula Ford Festival and Walter Hayes Trophy event, finishing seventh and fourth overall in both respective events.

 In 2016, Kirkwood joined the inaugural Formula 4 United States Championship with Primus Racing, which saw him claim a win at Mid-Ohio and finish third in the standings overall.
 In September 2016, Kirkwood was awarded with the Team USA scholarship.

 After competing with them in pre-season testing at NOLA, Kirkwood returned to the championship the following year, switching to newcomers Cape Motorsports.
 He achieved nine victories, including back-to-back hat-tricks at Indianapolis and Motorsport Park, wrapping up the title in the Formula One supporting season finale at the Circuit of the Americas.
 During the season, Kirkwood was once again selected as a candidate for the Team USA scholarship.